abacavir, lamivudine, and zidovudine

 You may need a blood test before you start taking Trizivir for the first time, or if you are restarting the medication after stopping for reasons not related to an allergic reaction.

-FDA pregnancy category C. It is not known whether this medicine will harm an unborn baby.
-HIV can be passed to your baby if you are not properly treated during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether this medicine will harm an unborn baby.
+But HIV can be passed to your baby if you are not properly treated during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.
 Take all of your HIV medicines as directed to control your infection.

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 Trizivir should not be used to treat HIV in adolescents weighing less than 90 pounds.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take Trizivir with or without food.